Whittier is located at the head of Passage Canal on Prince William Sound, 59 miles south of Anchorage via the Seward

 A railroad spur from Portage was completed in 1943, and Whittier became the primary military debarkation point for Alaska.
 Whittier was accessible only by railroad and by ferry until 2000, when the Whittier spur road was completed.
 Vehicle traffic to Whittier must transit the single-lane, 2.5-mile-long Anton Anderson Tunnel, alternating tunnel time with both the railroad and east-west traffic.

-Whittier offers lodging at The Inn at Whittier.
-Additional Whittier services include: Lazy Otter Charters and Cafe and The Harbor Store (and AVIS car rental: 907-440-2847).
+Whittier services include: Lazy Otter Charters and Cafe, Epic Charters and The Harbor Store (and AVIS car rental: 907-440-2847).
 Many of the restaurants, shops and tour offices are seasonal, operating only during the summer.
 The Harbor Store has groceries, fishing supplies and an ATM.
 Card gas available at the harbor, which also has marine services and repairs, a marine supply store, boat launch and lift, freight services, dry storage and self-storage units.
 There is a campground located near the public parking area and overnight RV parking (no services) near the east end of the tunnel.
 Get your seafood catch packaged (or purchase) at Fee’s Custom Seafoods.

 - Guided kayaking, customized wildlife and glacier cruises, fishing charters and water taxis for kayak and camper drop-off in Prince William Sound.
-Take a cruise with the 26 Glacier Cruise by Phillips Cruises & Tours.
+Take a cruise with the 26 Glacier Cruise by Phillips Cruises & Tours and Gray Line of Alaska Portage Glacier Cruise.
 Take the Alaska Marine Highway Ferry across Prince William Sound en route to Valdez, Cordova or other ports.

 - Enjoy watching all the activity going on at Whittier’s harbor as visitors arrive and depart by cruise ship, tour boat, ferry, charter boat, kayak.